pjosols/datadomain/README.md

 datadomain.py
 =======
 A Python module for interacting with the DataDomain backup appliance.
-It uses the DataDomain REST API where possible, reverts to sending commands via SSH where necessary.
+It uses the DataDomain REST API where possible and reverts to sending commands via SSH where necessary.

 #### Features
 - Create or delete an mtree